SarojKr3280/Hiring-Process-Analytics/README.md

 <b>Data Summary:</b> After cleaning and preparing your data, summarize your findings.
 This could involve calculating averages, medians, or other statistical measures.
 It could also involve creating visualizations to better understand the data.
 <br>
 <h3>Data Analytics Tasks:</h3>
-After downloading the dataset, use Excel to answer the below questions:
 <b>A. Hiring Analysis:</b> The hiring process involves bringing new individuals into the organization for various roles.

 Task: Determine the gender distribution of hires.
 How many males and females have been hired by the company?